dev-diaries41/termux-plugin-cli/README.md

 ## Dependencies

-When installing plugins from local directories, the tool will automatically read the `plugin.yml` file and install any listed dependencies.
+When installing plugins from local directories, the tool will automatically read the `plugin.txt` file and install any listed dependencies.

 ---